-You can find snakes that stay little forever, one to teach you a few things about responsibility and easy to take care of.
+You can find snakes that stay little forever, ones to teach you a few things about responsibility and that easy to take care of.
 Plus, it’s hard to be afraid of a little slithering pet that fits right into your palms.

 Snakes that stay on the small side make excellent pets.
 Keep reading and discover some of them.

 Why a Small Pet Snake Could Be Right For You

 Inexpensive to Maintain